fac21/MariyaPeychinova-timer/README.md

 ```javascript
 startButton.textContent = 'PAUSE';
 ```
-Let's work on the loggic for 'PAUSE' and 'START'.
+Let's work on the logic for 'PAUSE' and 'START'.

 5. That wasn't easy!
 With defining a new variable myInterval, I managed to do it.